 Fractions are fun!
 Today, the fourth graders demonstrated their knowledge of fractions by playing Fractions Pictionary.
 After they were divided up into teams, each student was given a certain fraction that they had to represent by drawing a picture in under a minute.
 Their teammates then had to guess which fraction was being shown.
 The competition was fierce and some of the drawings came down to the last second!
 In the end, it was a draw.

 Seasons change, but do you know why?
 In fourth grade science class, we have been studying the why.
 Models of globes were presented with a lightbulb to represent the sun.
 Student volunteers marked where we are in Connecticut and also the southern hemisphere.
 Then students were left with the questions, “Why do we have seasons?” and “Why do we have day and night?”
-After some trial and error, excellent queries as to Earth’s proximity to the sun, diagrams on the board and finding just the right tilt of the Earth’s axis a solution was found.
-Students worked together to determine that the revolution of Earth around the sun in an elliptical pattern of orbit combined with the tilt of the axis are the reasons behind our seasons while, the rotation of Earth on its axis provides us with day and night.
+With guiding questions, trial and error, excellent queries as to Earth’s proximity to the sun, diagrams on the board and finding just the right tilt of the Earth’s axis, a solution was found.
+Students worked together to determine that the revolution of Earth around the sun in an elliptical pattern of orbit combined with the tilt of the axis are the reasons behind our seasons while the rotation of Earth on its axis provides us with day and night.

 “When are we going to use this?” is a popular question with fourth graders, especially when it comes to math.
 This week we explored the concepts of mean, median, mode, and range.
 They were then challenged to find the average size foot of a fourth grader in our class.
 Students used rulers to collect and gather data in a table.
 Then they applied the concepts they learned to interpret and present the information they collected to their peers.

 Our third and fourth grade scientists discovered that fall is a great time to visit the Audubon!
 On a recent crisp and sunny autumn day, we took the short trip together for a day of outdoor learning and fun.